Naveenkumar1926/restweb/README.md

     </nav>
     <div class="welcome">
         <h1>Your Destination for Exquisite Cuisine</h1>
-        <p>Rio Foods offers a wide range of delicious dishes made from the freshest ingredients.
+        <p>Nav foods offers a wide range of delicious dishes made from the freshest ingredients.
 Experience the taste of perfection with every bite!</p>
     </div>
     <section class="features">
         <div class="feature">